toppa/Shashin/readme.txt

 * Performance improvement: use a smarter technique to hide text of prettyPhoto links
 * Update to the current version of the "imagesloaded" jquery plugin
 * Open Google Maps links in a new window

 = 3.4.1 =
-Fixes thumbnails showing up too small in certain situations, and thumbnail gallery centering not working correctly.

-= 3.4 =
-Adds responsive design and social sharing of photos.

-== Changelog ==

-= 3.4.1 =